CodePushGo/website/src/content/blog/en/5-steps-for-resolving-version-conflicts-in-capacitor-apps.md

 | Live update monitoring | Quickly rolling back problematic updates |
 | Version pinning | Keeping dependencies consistent |

 Managing app versions goes beyond solving conflicts - it's about ensuring a smooth and reliable user experience.
-By sticking to these practices and leveraging live update tools, you can keep your Capacitor apps running seamlessly.
+By sticking to these practices and leveraging live update tools, you can keep your React Native apps running seamlessly.